 I own a Mexican import store and would like to sell franchises in the United States and Europe.
 However, I don’t have a clue about franchising nationally and internationally.

-Can you offer me any pointers on how to go about franchising in the US and abroad?
+Can you offer me any pointers on how to go about franchising nationally and internationally?
 If this is too general a question, could you suggest a website or other sources that can provide me with information on this topic?

 Franchising nationally and internationally are very separate issues

-We, of course, offer a wealth of information that can be of help to you as you determine how to move forward with franchising.
+You can find a wealth of information here that can help you determine how to move forward with franchising.
 For starters, read our section on franchising a business.
 That will help you in your decision-making.

 Now to the answer you might be looking for.
 TAKE IT SLOW.
 Franchising, while potentially a highly profitable method of distribution, takes time, patience, people and capital to do it right.
 And, of course, even doing it right does not guarantee a successful venture.
-Our advice would be to start as close to home as possible, and in your case that means the US to grow your franchise legs and become proficient as a franchisor.
+Our advice would be to start as close to home as possible.
+Don’t even think about other countries with their franchise laws, distribution problems, import fees, etc. Grow your franchise legs and become proficient as a franchisor.

 The international side of franchising is a much later problem to tackle.
 There are many adequate resources capable of taking you outside of the US, but it is almost a waste of your time to consider them until you mature a national system.